cypress-io/cypress-documentation/source/guides/tooling/plugins-guide.md

 ## cy.task

 The event `task` is used in conjunction with the {% url `cy.task()` task %} command.
 It allows you to write arbitrary code in Node to accomplish tasks that aren't possible in the browser.
+It also allows you to execute code within your own Node version when the {% url "`nodeVersion`" configuration#Node-version %} is set in your configuration.

 You can use the `task` event to do things like: